 Water is life!
-Your body and also your muscles contain a lot of water.
+Your body and also your muscles contain a lot of water weight.
 That’s why it is extremely important to drink a sufficient amount of water consistently.
 I recommend at least two liters per day.

 2. Drink green tea

 Catechines (a disease-fighting flavonoid and antioxidant) in green tea boosts your metabolism and increases the fat burning process in your liver.
 To maximize green tea’s benefits for a flat tummy, it is best to drink –four to six cups of green tea per day in combination with 180 minutes of exercising per week according to a study published in the Journal of Nutrition.
 In addition, drinking it between your meals can help appease feelings of hunger.

 Proteins are the most important building blocks for muscles.
 I recommend eating daily between 0.8 and 1.5 grams of protein per kilogram of body weight.
 That way your body is optimally supplied with this important food for a flat belly.
 Chicken, eggs or low-fat yogurt are a good source of animal protein but you should be aware that they come with small amounts of unwanted, saturated fats too.

 The healthier approach is to consider legumes and quinoa as a fiber-rich protein source that helps you feel full throughout the day.
 Did you know that only plant foods contain the so important fiber?
 Click through to learn everything you need to know including how many grams of fiber you need per day: high-fiber foods.